Mali soldiers promise elections after coup condemned abroad | International

 Keita, 75, came to power in 2013 following the Bamako coup promising to bring peace and stability and fight corruption.
 He won reelection for a second five-year term in 2018.
 On Wednesday, European Union Industry Commissioner Thierry Breton said the bloc would insist on new elections on Mali within a reasonable timeframe, while China said it opposed regime change by force

+Vincent Rouget, analyst at Control Risks Group, said the continued political uncertainty would "add to an already very high risk premium that people associate with Mali" and could pose risks for the country's mining industry in the future.
+Shares in Australia's Resolute Mining were down 14% while London-listed Hummingbird Resources fell 8%.
+Both firms, along with Canadian peer B2Gold, said their Malian mines were operating as normal.

 The U.N.
-Security Council will be briefed on Mali behind-closed-doors on Wednesday at the request of France and Niger, diplomats said.
+Security Council will be briefed on Mali behind closed-doors on Wednesday at the request of France and Niger, diplomats said.
 U.N.
 Secretary-General Antonio Guterres had on Tuesday called for the immediate release of Keita and other detainees.
+(Additional reporting by Bate Felix in Paris and Michelle Nichols at the United Nations; editing by John Stonestreet)

 ALSO READ